teserakt-io/libe4/README.md

 # Teserakt AG E4 Library in C

+## Documentation

+Documentation for this library [is available here](doc/release/index.html).

+## License

+This code is licensed to you according to your license agreement with Teserakt AG and may be used according to this document only.

-## Building
+## Copyright

-Builds of the library are supposed to be minimal and easy to use on your platform of choice.
+This code is &copy; 2018-2019, Teserakt AG, Lausanne, Switzerland.